-Sefton is now classed as a Universal Credit full service area.
-This means that working age customers cannot make a new application for Housing Benefit (unless they fall into one of the exceptions categories).
-If you do not fall into one of the exception categories, any help with rent, must be met through Universal Credit instead.
-Further details can be found on the 'Who can claim Housing Benefit instead of Universal Credit' page of this website.
+Working age customers cannot make a new application for Housing Benefit (unless they fall into one of the exceptions categories).
+Help with rent for most working age customers can only be met through Universal Credit instead.
+Further details can be found on the 'Who can claim Housing Benefit instead of Universal Credit' page.

 If you have been the owner of your current home within the last five years and you now pay rent for that home, Housing Benefit cannot be paid unless you can demonstrate that you had to sell your home in order to continue living there.
 This can normally be demonstrated by providing documentary evidence that your home was at significant risk of being repossessed under the mortgage, or other loans secured on it.